Home 9 Applicants 9 Ontario Labour Mobility Act

 What does it mean for applicants to the College who are certified by a regulatory authority of another province or territory?

-If you hold a licence or certificate granted by a regulatory authority of another Canadian province or territory that is considered a match to the Certificate of Registration issued by the College, you are able to apply for registration with the College and will not be required to complete additional material training, experience, examinations or assessments.
+If you are an out-of-province worker who holds a valid licence or certificate granted by a regulatory authority of another Canadian province or territory that is considered a match to the Certificate of Registration issued by the College, you are able to apply for registration with the College and will not be required to complete additional material training, experience, examinations or assessments.
 All other standard requirements of registration still apply.

 The following list sets out the licences or certificates, granted by a regulatory authority of the provinces or territories indicated below, which are considered a match to the Certificate of Registration issued by the College: